 - The employee who has given their employer notice of taking leave under subclause 1 must, if required by the employer, give the employer evidence that would satisfy a reasonable person that the leave is taken for a reason given in subclause 1.

 - Leave taken under subclause 1 does not affect any other paid or unpaid leave entitlement of the employee and counts as service for the purposes of entitlements.
+[Please note, the situation may be different for long service leaave entitlements.
+For more information, see below.]

 - Such leave: